MicrosoftDocs/visualstudio-docs/docs/version-control/git-settings.md

 ### Open folder in Solution Explorer when opening a Git repository
 <!-- todo: write section -->
-Opening or switching to a Git repository in Visual Studio loads the Git context so that you can view changes, commits, branches, and manage your repository from within the IDE.
+When you use Visual Studio to open or switch to a Git repository, Visual Studio loads the Git content so that you can view changes, commits, branches, and manage your repository from within the IDE.
 In addition, Visual Studio will also load the code of the repository in Solution Explorer.
 Visual Studio will scan the repository folder for solutions, CMakeLists.txt, or any other view files that it recognizes and display them as a list in Solution Explorer.
 From there, you can select a solution to load or the folder to view the directory contents.
 When you turn off this checkbox, then Visual Studio will not open the repository folder in Solution Explorer.
 This will essentially allow you to open Visual Studio as a Git repository manager only.
 This setting is on by default.

 :::image type="content" source="media/open-folder-setting.png" alt-text="Screenshot showing the checkbox to open folder when opening a Git repository in the Options dialog box.":::